 Managers should regularly review the compliance of information processing and procedures within their area of responsibility with the appropriate security policies, standards and any other security requirements.

-Managers should identify how to review that information security requirements defined in policies, standards and other applicable regulations are met.
+Managers should identify how to review those information security requirements defined in policies, standards and other applicable regulations are met.
 Automatic measurement and reporting tools should be considered for efficient regular review.
 If any non-compliance is found as a result of the review, managers should: